-As of March 31, 2024, we had available an unsecured, committed revolving credit facility, which provides for borrowings up to \$500.0 million.
+As of March 31, 2025, we had available an unsecured, committed revolving credit facility, which provides for borrowings up to \$500.0 million.
 We were in compliance with all associated covenants and there was no balance outstanding under the facility.
+Refer to Note 6 in Part II, Item 8 of our Annual Report on Form 10-K for further information regarding our domestic credit facility.